-Plan a unique learning experience for your class..
-We offer highly interactive and fun programs All programs have been organized to reach a wide range of ability levels and meet current Virginia Standards of Learning.
+Plan a unique learning experience for your class.
+All programs have been organized to reach a wide range of ability levels and meet current Virginia Standards of Learning.
 Field trips are generally two hours, but can be adapted for your specific needs.

 Tours are planned with the classroom teacher to reinforce individual learning goals.
 Geared to the developmental ability and interest of the students, tours are conducted by guides specifically trained to work with school-age children.

-This popular program uses artifacts, toys, and clothing to teach students about lifestyles of the 1850s, the period when Woodrow Wilson was a young child.
-Students are given the opportunity to dress in reproduction clothing, play games enjoyed by the Wilson children—all in a period Victorian parlor!
+• This popular program uses artifacts, toys, and clothing to teach students about lifestyles of the 1850s, the period when Woodrow Wilson was a young child.
+Students are given the opportunity to dress in reproduction clothing, play games enjoyed by the Wilson children—all in a Victorian-period parlor!
 Students also experience a recreated 19th century schoolroom where they practice penmanship, using old-fashioned pen and ink.

 Professor, President, Peacemaker